This is the 5th installment in our Budgeting For Families series. If you missed out you can check the first post here

 Nicole – When we began our budgeting and financial journey over three years ago most of our cutting back was a really difficult adjustment.
 The only area that was semi-easy was cutting back on our grocery budget.
 I was already couponing and we always tried to be aware of how much we were spending on groceries, so it wasn’t much of an adjustment to make a few cuts.

-You can see what our experts consider as the easiest thing to cut but, but what they recommend?
+You can see what our personal finance bloggers consider as the easiest thing to cut but, but what they recommend?
 We asked the following question:

 Which expenses would you recommend cutting back first?